 Looking for a map of the area?
 Click on the visitor’s center icon (“i”) on the map below.
 Click on camera icons to open images in a separate tab.

-The plain becomes verdant after a big rainy season, as it did this year in 2017, and its lakes return, and all of the seeds that were hesitant to germinate in California’s drought years, made their play all at once like fireworks.
+The plain becomes verdant after a big rainy season, as it did in 2017, and its lakes return, and all of the seeds that were hesitant to germinate in California’s drought years, made their play all at once like fireworks.
 The display is the best in many years, but unfortunately if the cyclical tendency to return to drought rejoins us, there may not be another show like 2017 for some ten years.

 Arriving from the south from Highway 33 along Soda Lake Road and later departing from the north from Highway 58 along Elkhorn Valley Road, we found the road surfaces throughout the valley generally well-packed, but dusty.
 Fortunately, the dust settles quickly and does not remain suspended in the valley air.
 The highways lay about 35 miles apart, between which are many old range roads once used by the ranchers who settled the valley.
 The ranches are largely gone now, but a few private properties remain and use the old roads to access their parcels.
 In other words, you may encounter a number of locked gates.